 It supports the change in culture we are seeing in Sydney with more people choosing to ride a bike for transport.

 Riding a bicycle is great for short trips and is an easy, environmentally-friendly and low cost mode of transport.

 Bike riding is growing in popularity in NSW, with around 1.09 million people on their bikes in a typical week.
 We will continue to support and promote this growth by allowing people to ride in safe, supported environments.

-You can plan your next bicycle trip with the cycleway finder.
+- Plan your next bicycle trip with the cycleway finder

 Personal benefits of bike riding:

 - Cost savings – cycling saves you money on petrol, car maintenance, parking and public transport.

 - Save time – with appropriate infrastructure, it can be quicker, more direct and more convenient to ride a bicycle for trips of up to 5 kilometres than any other form of transport, even for relatively slow or inexperienced riders.